Simhadripuram mandal

-Simhadripuram is a village in YSR Kadapa district of the Indian state of Andhra Pradesh.
-It is located in Simhadripuram mandal of Pulivendula revenue division.
+Simhadripuram is a mandal in YSR Kadapa district of the Indian state of Andhra Pradesh.
+It is part of the Pulivendula revenue division.
 Simhadripuram is the birthplace of late Telugu film actor Basavaraju Venkata Padmanabha Rao.

 Geography

 Simhadripuram is located at 14.6333°N 78.1333°E. It has an average elevation of 228 meters (751 feet).
 It also has Bhanu Kota under its revenue jurisdictional purview which has the great Lord Shiva temple near to Ravulakolanu village.